Vonng/pigsty/docs/MINIO.md

 ## Configuration

 You have to define a MinIO cluster before deploying it.
-There are some [parameters](#parameters) about MinIO.
+There are some [parameters](#parameters) for MinIO.

 And here are three typical deployment scenarios: